AraManjon/fdlp/bingo-exercise/readme.md

 To do this, the computer must generate a random board with 15 random numbers in three rows of 5, with numbers between 1 and 90 (both included).
 The program should show a random number between 1 and 90.
 If this number is in the board, the number should be indicated as marked in board, and also when user accomplishes a LINE or BINGO.
 The game finishes when the user go out of program or when get BINGO.

+### First level
+Create a fixed board to play bingo game.
+Find with random numbers if user done line and bingo.

+### Second level
+Make a program to crate a random board in each round.

 ### 🎮 LET'S PLAY BINGO